The later stages of dementia

 In Northern Ireland people are able to make an advance directive, which is similar to an advance decision.
 An advance decision (or advance directive) needs to be made when the person is still able to make decisions for themselves so it is important to start thinking about it early on.

-In addition to making an advance decision to refuse treatment, people in England and Wales may also make a lasting power of attorney (LPA) which appoints someone to make decisions about their treatment and care on their behalf – once they have lost the ability to do so for themselves.
+In addition to making an advance decision to refuse treatment, people in England and Wales may also make a lasting power of attorney (LPA) which appoints someone to make decisions about their treatment and care on their behalf - once they have lost the ability to do so for themselves.
 This can include decisions about refusing life sustaining treatment.
-For more information see factsheet 472, Enduring power of attorney and lasting powers of attorney.
+For more information see factsheet 472, Lasting Power of Attorney.
 LPAs are not available in Northern Ireland.
 People in Northern Ireland should contact Alzheimer's Society's Northern Ireland office for more information about the alternatives.

 Last reviewed: March 2012